ing-MARWA/Named-Entity-Recognition/README.md

         data['Tag'][i] = [str(word.upper()) for word in tags]
     return data
 Model Architecture
-The NER model is built using a Bidirectional LSTM network:
+The model architecture is built using Bidirectional LSTM layers for better context understanding.
+The main components are:

-Embedding Layer: Converts words into dense vectors.
+Embedding Layer: Converts words into dense vector representations.
-Bidirectional LSTM: Captures dependencies in both forward and backward directions.
+Bidirectional LSTM: Captures the context in both forward and backward directions.
-TimeDistributed Dense Layer: Predicts entity tags for each word. python
+TimeDistributed Dense Layer: Predicts entity tags for each word in the sentence. python
 Copy code
 model = Sequential()